ofrendo/kronos/README.md

 # <a name="tocDB">Database</a>
-The sqlite database stores the historical data processed by cronos.
+The sqlite database stores the historical data processed by Kronos.
 The database is structured as follows:
 ![Alt text](/doc/Ind4ERDSpacing.png?raw=true "ER-Diagramm SQLite-Datenbank") The table Product stores an entry for each product which production has been finished.
-It stores the data sent by the ERP and the spectral analysis'es data.
+It stores the data sent by the ERP and the spectral analysis data.
-The measure table consists of an entry for each measure (OPCItem) like milling speed, heat, time or drilling speed, heat, time.
+The measure table consists of an entry for each measure (OPCItem): milling speed, heat, time or drilling speed, heat and time.
-To do some data analysis several views have been added calculating minima, maxima and averages grouping by different criteria like the result of the spectral analysis result or the material number.
+In order to enable data analysis several views have been added calculating minima, maxima and averages grouping by different criteria such as the result of the spectral analysis or the material number.
 ![Alt text](/doc/Ind4ERD-Views.png?raw=true "ER-Diagramm SQLite-Datenbank")

 #<a name="tocVisualization">Visualization</a>
 Visualization using web technologies

-To visualise our data and the running production process, a UI was built based on the industry standard web technologies.
+To visualise our data and the running production process, a UI was built based on industry standard web technologies.
 The stack consists of:
 - Bootstrap v3
 - compass
 - AngularJS